 DOCA Flow Connection Tracking

-This feature is not supported in this DOCA release.
-It will be re-enabled in DOCA version 3.0.

-This guide provides an overview and configuration instructions for DOCA Flow CT API.
+This guide provides an overview and configuration instructions for the DOCA Flow Connection Tracking (CT) API.

-DOCA Flow Connection Tracking (CT) is a 5-tuple table which supports the following:
+The DOCA Flow Connection Tracking (CT) module is a 5-tuple table designed to efficiently track network connections using hardware resources.
+It supports the following key features:

+Track zone and 5-tuple sessions – Track and manage network connections based on a 5-tuple (source IP, destination IP, source port, destination port, and protocol) along with zone-based separation

-DOCA Flow CT pipe handles non-encapsulated TCP and UDP packets.
-The CT pipe only supports forward to next pipe or miss to next pipe actions:
+The DOCA Flow CT Pipe is designed to handle non-encapsulated TCP and UDP packets.
+It supports two primary actions:

-All packets matching known connection 6-tuples are forwarded to the CT's forward pipe
+Forward to next pipe – For packets that match a known 6-tuple connection (5-tuple + zone)

+Miss to next pipe – For packets without a matching connection entry

 Aging